 - 1 lb. bag of rice

-- 1 thin cloth napkin or diaper
+- 1 thin cloth napkin

 - 1-2 small hand towels

-Step 1: Place the SNOO Sack on a flat surface, lay your baby inside, straighten their arms and secure the inner band.
+Step 1: Place the SNOO Sack on a flat surface, lay your baby inside, straighten their arms, and secure the inner band.

 Step 2: Fold a hand towel into a square that is 4-5” high

-Step 3: Place the folded towel inside the SNOO sack under your baby’s feet and knees.
-Make sure the baby’s feet are higher than the knees.
+Step 3: Place the folded towel INSIDE the SNOO sack under your baby’s feet and knees (Make sure the baby’s feet are higher than the knees).

 Step 6: Zip up the SNOO Sack all the way...top and bottom.

-Usually, the rice and towel trick can improve sleep in just a few days.
+Usually, the rice and towel tip can improve sleep in just a few days.
 Once your baby is comfortable in SNOO and sleeping great, you can eliminate the rice and towel—one by one—after their sleep pattern becomes very consistent (usually after 3-4 weeks).